Understanding the Affordable Care Act

 In 2010, the Obama Administration successfully passed the Affordable Care Act (ACA).
 This sweeping legislation consists of two separate bills: the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
 Both collectively sought to accomplish two overarching goals: increase the number of American citizens with health insurance coverage and reduce healthcare-related costs affecting both consumers and the federal government.

 In 2013, one year before the ACA went into full effect, roughly 15% of the population was uninsured, and as many as 32 million U.S. residents were unable to obtain coverage for different reasons (such as pre-existing conditions).
-The ACA became effective January 2014; when initial nationwide enrollments are completed, roughly 95% of Americans will have health insurance coverage.
-The Congressional Budget Office (CBO) estimates the ACA will help reduce the national deficit by as much as $100 billion over the next decade.
+The ACA became effective January 2014; by the end of 2016, the rate of uninsured Americans had dropped to 10.9%.
+The Congressional Budget Office (CBO) estimated that the ACA would help reduce the national deficit by as much as $100 billion over the next decade.

 This article discusses the finer points of the ACA, including the following topics:

 - Provisions of different health plans available under the ACA